moomoomoo309/convergenceBot/stage2Research.md

     - When they do that, it'll give them their instance (or _the_ instance, if you want it to be a singleton) of the Command system.
     - Through this, they can register their own commands.
     - registerProtocol(baseInterface, CommandDelimiter) -> commandHandler
-- Command registration
+- Command registration DONE
     - registerCommand(name, function, helpText, syntaxText, protocol (optional))
-        - Will call registerUniversalCommand if the protocol is not specified.
+        - ~~Will call registerUniversalCommand if the protocol is not specified.~~ Replaced with UniversalChat
-    - registerUniversalCommand(name, function, helpText, syntaxText)
+    - ~~registerUniversalCommand(name, function, helpText, syntaxText)~~ Replaced with UniversalChat
-        - Will be static, since it can be called without registering through a protocol, or will be accessible through a universal registration object.
+        - ~~Will be static, since it can be called without registering through a protocol, or will be accessible through a universal registration object.~~ Replaced with UniversalChat
-    - Conflicts need to be dealt with, but commands limited by protocol shouldn't conflict with commands limited by a different protocol.
+    - ~~Conflicts need to be dealt with, but commands limited by protocol shouldn't conflict with commands limited by a different protocol.~~ Replaced with UniversalChat
-        - You basically need two sets of Command registries to handle this, one for universal ones, one for each protocol's.
+        - ~~You basically need two sets of Command registries to handle this, one for universal ones, one for each protocol's.~~ Replaced with UniversalChat
-    - Argument parsing needs to be handled
+    - Argument parsing needs to be handled DONE
         - There is most likely a class built in for this.
 If not, look at how OpenJDK does Command line arguments.
+DONE
 - Aliases
     - An alias is a Command which runs other commands.
         - Ex: "!alias !hi !echo hi" will run "!echo hi" when you put in "!hi".